 NARAL Pro-Choice America and NARAL Pro-Choice America Foundation support a wide range of pro-choice policies that help protect every woman's right to make reproductive choices, including preventing unintended pregnancy, bearing healthy children, and choosing safe, legal abortion.

-Cumulative Number of Pro-Choice Measures Enacted Since 2004*
+Cumulative Number of Statewide Pro-Choice Measures Enacted since 2004*

 * Note: Chart includes only state measures—not local ordinances.

 - 17 states and the District of Columbia enacted 22 pro-choice measures in 2014.

 - Once again, California enacted more pro-choice legislation than any other state in 2014, with three measures.

 - Maryland and Massachusetts enacted the second highest number of pro-choice measures in 2014, with two measures.

 - The California Department of Managed Health Care determined that any insurance plans that eliminate coverage, or place limits on coverage of abortion care, run afoul of state law and the California constitution, effectively requiring coverage of abortion by all plans in the state.
 This is the first such policy in the nation and stands in stark contrast to the 26 states that ban abortion coverage, either in their health-insurance exchange or in the entire statewide private insurance market.